kathrinmzl/inside-india/README.md

 The navbar features also a link to a contact modal as well as a link to the booking page, which has been highlighted as a button to act as a call for action.

 #### Header
-The home page and the tour pages each include a hero image in their header, which supports the topic of the respective page.
+The home page and the tour pages each include a hero image in their header, which supports the topic of the respective page and attract attention.

 All of the hero sections include a catch phrase as `h1`, which have a light transparent background to improve readability.
 They also feature a booking button as call to action.